Everybody can participate in yoga classes, regardless of age, experience, physical flexibility or strength.

 Each week we run most of our employee yoga classes in London and the south east but we do look after corporate yoga clients all over the UK.
 Since the coronavirus pandemic, we have also been serving all our clients online, as far afield as New York and Chile!

-How Yoga Helps Relieves Stress
+How Corporate Yoga London Helps Relieves Stress

 There is good stress and there is bad stress.
 A little stress can help propel us to become high achievers, but too much stress kills our capacity to be imaginative, to make good decisions.
 It can cause damage to our health: at the last count, 53% of all lost working days were due to stress.
 That was before the coronavirus pandemic.